kubeflow/fairing/README.md

 There are three configurable parts of Kubeflow Fairing: the preprocessor, builder, and deployer.

-The **preprocessor** defines how a set of inputs gets mapped to a context for the docker image build.
-It can convert input files, exclude some, and change the entrypoint for the training job.
+The **preprocessor** defines how Kubeflow Fairing will map a set of inputs to a context when building the container image for your training job.
+The preprocessor can convert input files, exclude some files, and change the entrypoint for the training job.

 - **python:** Copies the input files directly into the container image.
 - **notebook:** Converts a notebook into a runnable python file.
 Strips